Nasal Polyps Symptoms | Natural Cure for Nasal Polyps

 By definition- Nasal polyp is a prolapsed pedunculated (penducle) part of the inflamed nasal mucosa.
 It is not a neoplasm.
 Nasal polyps are completely inflammatory in origin.
 A polyp is an abnormal growth that arises from tissues in the mucous membrane.
 It protrudes from certain surfaces and this protrusion blocks or hinders the normal functioning of the area where they are found.
-In the case of nasal polyps, they arise from the mucous membranes of the nose and in the paranasal sinus.
-They are commonly the result of an allergic reaction and may accompany allergic rhinitis.

 Usually there are two types of nasal polyps

-• Antrochoanal- it arises from maxillary antrum and grows backwards in the nose towards the choana (posterior nasal passage) and reaches the naso-pharynx.
+• Antrochoanal: It arises from maxillary antrum and grows backwards in the nose towards the choana (posterior nasal passage) and reaches the naso-pharynx.

-• Ethmoidal- these are multiple, bilateral and arise from ethmoidal sinuses and tend to protrude forwards.
+• Ethmoidal: These are multiple, bilateral and arise from ethmoidal sinuses and tend to protrude forwards.

 Antrochoanal polyps usually occur in children and young adults, while ethmoidal polyps occur at any age.